daximillian/mid-course-project/README.md

 # Mid Course Project
 Opsschool Mid Course project.
 Creates a VPC (on us-east-1 by default) with two availability zones, each one with two subnets, one public and one private.
 The public subnets contain a single NAT, a Jenkins master (on one subnet), and a Jenkins node (on the other).
+Both Jenkins servers are configured as Consul clients with appropriate health checks.
-The private subnets contain an EKS master and a worker group.
-Once the Jenkins is up and the required credentials are entered, you can configure a pipeline job to get a phonebook app from git, dockerfy it, and deploy it to EKS, on two pods with a load-balancer.
+The private subnets contain an EKS master and a worker group with two autoscaling groups, one in each subnet, and also three Consul servers.
+Once the Jenkins is up and the required credentials are entered, you can configure a pipeline job to get the phonebook app from git, dockerfy it, and deploy it to EKS, on two pods with a load-balancer.

 # How it's done:
 Provisioning is done by terraform, as is the initial python installation on the Jenkins master and node.